Great Eastern Railway: Amalgamation

 Waddington departed under a cloud in 1856 and was replaced by Horatio Love.
 By 1860 many shareholders were unhappy listing several grievances they saw as getting in the way of their dividend payments.
 These included continual conflict over working of other lines, suspicion and distrust of the joint committee, inadequate services to and from London, on-going litigation and law costs and a lack of progress on amalgamation.

 By February 1862 the bill had its second reading and was then followed by a lengthy committee process where various parties petitioned against the bill.
-On 7 August 1862 the bill passed and the Great Eastern Railway was formed by the amalgamation of the Eastern Counties Railway and a number of smaller railways.
+On 7 August 1862 the bill passed as the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) and the Great Eastern Railway was formed by the amalgamation of the Eastern Counties Railway and a number of smaller railways (the Newmarket and Chesterford Railway, the Eastern Union Railway, and the Norfolk Railway).